-Logistic regression - Setting the dependent and predictor variables Figure 6-27
+Figure 6-27 Logistic regression - Setting the dependent and predictor variables

 - 6 Expand the tables that appear in the left pane of the workspace.
-Then drag from this pane the Total Orders column that will be used as an independent predictor variable and drop it into the empty pane on the right.
-(See Figure 6-27 above.) - Choose Train to make the calculation.
+Then drag from this pane the Total Orders column that will be used as an independent predictor variable and drop it into the empty pane on the right, shown in Figure 6-27. - 7 Choose Train to make the calculation.
 This opens the Results tab that gives you the equation that you can apply to any of the Predictor values to predict the dependent variable.
 The results of the calculation are the coefficients that accompany each predictor and the intercept.

 A set of five gold stars indicates that the goodness of fit of your equation is very high.
-There is also a graphic display of the function, as shown in Figure 6-28 and Figure 6-29.
+There is also a chart of the function, as shown in Figure 6-28 and Figure 6-29.